AbbadB/agrobula-ner/README.md

-# LeNER-Br: a Dataset for Named Entity Recognition in Brazilian Legal Text
+# AGROBULA-NER: a Dataset for Named Entity Recognition in pesticide leaflets domain.

+This repo holds the dataset described in the development of the AGROBULA-NER

+It is requested that users cite the AGROBULA-NER that is generated as a result of the use of the dataset.

+* Bruno W. Abbad

-This repo holds the dataset and source code described in the paper below, which was generated as a collaboration between two institutions of the University of Brasília: [NEXT (Núcleo de P&D para Excelência e Transformação do Setor Público)](http://next.unb.br/) and [CiC (Departamento de Ciência da Computação)](https://cic.unb.br/).
+This repo holds the source code described in the paper below, which was generated as a collaboration between two institutions of the University of Brasília: [NEXT (Núcleo de P&D para Excelência e Transformação do Setor Público)](http://next.unb.br/) and [CiC (Departamento de Ciência da Computação)](https://cic.unb.br/).

 * [Pedro H. Luz de Araujo](http://lattes.cnpq.br/8374005378743328), [Teófilo E. de Campos](https://teodecampos.github.io/), [Renato R. R. de Oliveira](http://lattes.cnpq.br/8445622450972512), [Matheus Stauffer](http://lattes.cnpq.br/3634456971616689), [Samuel Couto](http://lattes.cnpq.br/1096145820609591) and [Paulo Bermejo](http://lattes.cnpq.br/9012704117180126)
 [LeNER-Br: a Dataset for Named Entity Recognition in Brazilian Legal Text](https://teodecampos.github.io/luz_etal_propor2018.pdf)